WilliBee/CoHiRF.jl/README.md

 ## Installing Julia

+See here https://julialang.org/downloads/#about_juliaup.
+Install with `juliaup` is the recommended and easiest way.

 ## Package installation
 Launch Julia and create environment (inside the REPL, type `]` on the keyboard to access the Pkg interface)
 ```